Zernez/DPS_LeaderElection_K8s/README.md

 --Attention!!!!!!!!!!!!!!!!!
 Host 0 is in development and is not running!!!!!!!
 The only two available is Host 1 and Host 2

 # --03/03 Update!
-The main files bully_logic_0.py and main_server_0.py are finished in v2 branch with metrics harvesting feature, but need test and maybe will be error on use of class variable inside the same class
+The main files bully_logic_0.py and main_server_0.py are finished in v2 branch with metrics harvesting feature, test remain to fix a problem with go_deep() function

-# All the kubernetes and docker environment has to be a little modified to this new files: bully_logic_0.py and main_server_0.py for a system-test and add more containers

 In the deployment.yaml, in "data: mutex: 5011" a little below "kind: ConfigMap", is possible to change where the program start the bully election for the first time.